NyagaM/ont-methylDMR-kit/README.md

   --reference /path/to/ref genome \
   --gene_list /path/to/gene_list.txt  # if not provided, all regions will be plotted or use --imprinted to plot across imprinted genes
 ```
-To run DMR analysis workflow from bedmethyls as the starting point between between two samples:
+To run DMR analysis from bedmethyls as the starting point between between two samples:
 ```
 nextflow run ont-methylDMR-kit/main.nf -profile standard \
   --input_file1 /path/to/bedmethyl file for sample 1 \